 You are automatically eligible for Medicare Parts A and B when you become Medicare-eligible.
 If you are receiving Social Security benefits, you may be enrolled in Medicare automatically.

 If you have to sign up to get coverage, you can enroll starting three months before the month you turn age 65.
 The deadline to enroll is three months after the month you turn age 65.
 (Note: You can wait to enroll in Part B; however, you may have to pay a late enrollment penalty.
-However, in general, you can wait to enroll in Medicare Part B without facing a late enrollment penalty until your active employment ends or the date your coverage under your employer’s plan ends, whichever occurs first.
+In general, you can wait to enroll in Medicare Part B without facing a late enrollment penalty until your active employment ends or the date your coverage under your employer’s plan ends, whichever occurs first.
 Consult your Medicare advisor for more details.)

 Part D is optional prescription drug coverage.
 You can enroll in Part D if you want coverage to help pay for your prescription drug costs.